Judge Joseph R. Clarkson of Omaha, Nebraska

-Why not end their useless, struggling self-assertion, admit their utter inability from their plane of thought, their apprehension of the "Powers that be," to solve the problem of salvation, and, wearily, yet confidingly, hopefully, ask of the Almighty that He come to their aid; make of themselves "little children" and hear the sweet voice of the Christ saying to those who would hinder, "Suffer little children, and forbid them not, to come unto me; for of such is the kingdom of heaven?"
+Why not end their useless, struggling self-assertion, admit their utter inability from their plane of thought, their apprehension of the "powers that be," to solve the problem of salvation, and, wearily, yet confidingly, hopefully, ask of the Almighty that He come to their aid; make of themselves "little children" and hear the sweet voice of the Christ saying to those who would hinder, "Suffer little children, and forbid them not, to come unto me; for of such is the kingdom of heaven?"

 Why should we not, once for all, as "little children," throw ourselves into the "everlasting arms" and rest in that safe abode?
 "We want to," — mortals, say — "we want to, but do not know how."

-"If any man will come after me, let him deny himself, and take up his cross and follow me."
-"I am the way, the truth and the life; no man cometh unto the Father but by me."
+"If any man will come after me, let him deny himself, and take up his cross, and follow me."
+"I am the way, the truth, and the life: no man cometh unto the Father, but by me."

 God's ways are not men's ways.
 The Bible says, "There is no iniquity with the Lord our God."
 That being so, does God create iniquity?
 Christian Scientists maintain that He does not.
-They believe the Scriptures in their statement, "Thou art of purer eyes than to behold evil and canst not look on iniquity."
+They believe the Scriptures in their statement, "Thou art of purer eyes than to behold evil, and canst not look on iniquity."
 Scientists regard the acts of Jesus as explanatory of his words, and as corroborative of what he said relating to the all-power of Spirit, and the oneness, the inseparableness of God and man.

 To Scientists, Jesus' teachings joined with his demonstrations point to the obvious fact that man, the real man, the man made in the image and likeness of God, has an eternal, harmonious existence in God, is the expression or manifestation of God and can no more actually die, be extinguished, be sick, suffer or sin, than can God.
 All that is evil or mortal will be destroyed, but the man himself shall be saved.

-That there being but one God, and He the only, the supreme Intelligence, the actual man must have God for his intelligence, his consciousness, thus fulfilling Paul's admonition, "Let that mind be in you which was also in Christ," and God being of purer, eyes than to behold evil or iniquity, evil or iniquity cannot be known by God's man, because he has no mind apart from God.
+That there being but one God, and He the only, the supreme Intelligence, the actual man must have God for his intelligence, his consciousness, thus fulfilling Paul's admonition, "Let this mind be in you, which was also in Christ," and God being of purer, eyes than to behold evil or iniquity, evil or iniquity cannot be known by God's man, because he has no mind apart from God.